CRTS Teams Conduct Amphibious Familiarization Training Aboard USS Boxer

-250805-N-WJ173-1004 SAN DIEGO (Aug.
-5, 2025) – Sailors assigned to Navy Medicine Readiness and Training Center San Diego (NMRTC SD) Casualty Receiving and Treatment Ship (CRTS) Teams 2, 8, and 9 practice patient movement and casualty triage procedures inside the medical spaces of the Wasp-class amphibious assault ship USS Boxer (LHD 4) during amphibious familiarization training, Aug.
-5, 2025.
-The exercise, led by Naval Medical Forces Pacific (NMFP) and coordinated with NMRTC SD, prepared CRTS teams to integrate rapidly with shipboard medical departments and provide scalable surgical and critical care in support of amphibious operations.
-(U.S. Navy photo contributed)
+SAN DIEGO (Aug.
+5, 2025) – Navy Medicine Readiness and Training Command San Diego (NMRTC SD) Sailors assigned to Casualty Receiving and Treatment Ship (CRTS) Teams 2, 8, and 9 participated in an amphibious familiarization training evolution aboard the Wasp-class amphibious assault ship USS Boxer (LHD 4) as part of a multi-team exercise designed to sustain medical readiness and operational integration with amphibious warfare platforms.

+The training, led by Naval Medical Forces Pacific (NMFP) and executed in coordination with NMRTC SD, is a critical component of preparing medical personnel to provide rapid, mobile, and flexible acute medical care in support of deployed Marine Air Ground Task Forces (MAGTF) and Naval Expeditionary Forces.

+Prior to the shipboard phase, the participating CRTS teams completed a classroom-based didactic portion of the training at NMRTC San Diego on August 4, covering platform capabilities, mission scope, and integration expectations.

 |Date Taken: